 If you are moving to Italy to develop an existing business or set up a new one, it is important to remember that business is conducted socially.
 Many job offers are granted through personal relationships; it really is about who you know.
-The Italians are a welcoming nation, and therefore foreigners who intend to live here will not find it hard to strike up friendships.
+The Italians are a welcoming nation, and therefore expats in Italy will not find it hard to strike up friendships.

 There is a large expat community in Italy, especially in major cities such as Rome and Milan.
 Many westerners choose to retire to the rural areas where they can live out their years in a relaxed and beautiful Italian countryside.

 Italy is a member of the European Union and uses the Euro as its currency.
 However, despite this, it is widely accepted that Italy’s cost is higher than in many other countries in the EU.
 Expatriates will find that their living costs will vary according to the area of Italy within which they live.
 The standard of living is generally much higher in the north of the country than those in the south.
 Milan, Italy’s most expensive city, was named as the 38th most expensive city in the world in the 2012 Mercer cost of living survey, a drop of 13 places from the previous year.
 Rome was named the 42nd most expensive city to live in, dropping 8 places from the previous year.

 Expatriates who are considering relocating to Italy also need to be aware of the income tax and social security requirements, which are also quite high compared with other countries in the EU.